azhel12/Zhele/README.md

 # Zhele
 Framework for Stm32 MCU on C++ templates.
 Project based on "mcucpp" by Konstantin Chizhov.
 # Getting started
-I'm using VSCode IDE + Platformio + GNU Arm Embedded Toolchain Version 10-2020-q4-major (it supports some features from c++20).
+I'm using VSCode IDE + Platformio + GNU Arm Embedded Toolchain Version 10.3-2021.10 (it supports features from c++20).
-Basically c++17 is required, c++20 needed only for USB (but you can port code for c++17 by add some 'typename' keyword. с++20 allows skip it where only 'typename' can be applied).
+Basically c++17 is required, c++20 needed only for USB.
+But I'm planning to use more new features from modern C++ (such as concepts and maybe coroutines), so it's recommended to use latest toolchain.
 1. Download Visual Studio Code from [official site](https://code.visualstudio.com/download) and install it.
 2. Run VS code, Press _Ctrl+Shift+X_ (or press _Extension_ in left sidebar), input _PlatformIO_ in search and push install.
 You can get some errors about python virtual environments.
 There is many solutions in Internet.